Best of fall

 winds through the north woods but dips as far south as Janesville before heading for Door County.

 In late fall, all of its odd features can be seen — lone boulders called erratics and the conical hills, high ridges and long hillocks known as kames, eskers and drumlins.

 Many of the state's best-known hikes are part of the trail, at Devil's Lake State Park, around Wausau and in Kettle Moraine State Forest; see Greatest hits of the Ice Age.

-Saturday of October, volunteers drop off hikers for a scenic six-mile hike back to the center, where there's music and a
+October, volunteers drop off hikers for a scenic six-mile hike back to the center, where there's music and a picnic